PDF Documents:

 *Complies with regulatory requirements

-Formulated and based upon experimental data, Artificial Test Soil (ATS) simulates the "worst case" soil level from patient-used medical devices.
-ATS is a standardized soil formulation that would be applicable to a wide range of medical device simulated-use testing and cleaning validation.
+Formulated and based upon experimental data, Artificial Test Soil (ATS2015) simulates the "worst case" soil level from patient-used medical devices.
+ATS2015 is a standardized soil formulation that would be applicable to a wide range of medical device simulated-use testing and cleaning validation.

 Medical device manufacturers whose reprocessing protocols need to be developed and validated for users.